CSC301H-Fall2013/citizenbridge/Sprint0Final/1 README.txt

  - Bills view 			 (This is where users will be able to see information about current bills)
  - Committees 			 (This is where peoplew will be able to see information about committees that are being held)

-Our user stories revolve around adding features to these 3 categories.
+Our user stories revolve around adding features to 2 of these 3 categories.
+Dealing with committies will be an additional feature if time and resources are available.

 ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇►   User Stories
 We have re-done most of our user stories.
 We broke them down into smaller more digestable chunks.